A protest action in front of the Court of General Jurisdiction of Shengavit Administrative District

 Opponents of the RA Second President Robert Kocharyan hold a protest action in front of the Court of General Jurisdiction of Shengavit Administrative District

-The first sitting of the RA Second President Robert Kocharyan’s case took place at the Court of General Jurisdiction of Shengavit Administrative District
+Hearings of the RA second President Robert Kocharyan's case took place at the Court of General Jurisdiction of Shengavit Administrative District

 Subscribe